opensearch-project/project-website/_posts/2025-10-16-opensearch-agentic-memory-solution.md

 ## Integration with agent frameworks

+### Framework-agnostic design

-OpenSearch agentic memory is designed to work seamlessly with external agent frameworks like LangChain, LangGraph, and custom implementations.
-The REST API interface enables straightforward integration without vendor lock-in, allowing you to add persistent memory capabilities to existing agents through standard HTTP requests.
+OpenSearch agentic memory is built as a framework-agnostic solution, meaning it works with any agent framework through a standard REST API interface.
+Whether you're using LangChain, LangGraph, Amazon Bedrock Agents, or building custom implementations, you can integrate persistent memory capabilities through standard HTTP requests without framework-specific dependencies or vendor lock-in.

 ## Advanced features